 - 1. Swing the upperstructure so that the blade is behind the operator's seat. - 2.
-Raise the blade to the highest limit. - 3.
-Extend the hydraulic cylinders of the front implement (except for the boom swing cylinder) to the maximum. - 4.
-Stop the engine, and make sure that nothing is left around the operator's seat before leaving the machine. - 5.
+Raise the blade to the highest limit.

+- 4. Stop the engine, and make sure that nothing is left around the operator's seat before leaving the machine. - 5.
 Put a slingbelt (or a wire rope) through (A) illustrated in the figure on the right and install shackles in the right and left holes in the side plate of the blade on the rear side, then securely fasten the slingbelt to the shackles. - 6.
 Put splints on the machine where the slingbelt touches when the slingbelt is pulled. - 7.
 Suspend the machine above the ground, wait until the machine is stable and then suspend it slowly.